jina-ai/jina/docs/tutorials/question-answering-bot.md

             d.pop('embedding')
 ```

 The ranking of the results is thereby represented in the order of the matches inside the `matches` object.
-Hence, to show the correct answer to the user, we can simply print the first match from inside the `docs`, which are stored in the `search_results`
+Hence, to show the correct answer to the user, we can simply print the first match from inside the `docs`, which are stored in the `search_results`.

 ```python
 # Print the answer text to our question